 Tuna Sliders are the perfect addition to any dinner table.
 They are small enough to be an appetizer, large enough for a small meal, and delicious any time of year.
 Toasted Sweet Hawaiian Buns pair perfectly with the savory tuna salad mixture and the oh-so-creamy, melted Havarti Cheese.
 If you like these sliders, you have to try my Italian Sliders, French Dip Sliders, and Ham and Cheese Sliders too!

 The idea for this recipe came from my Ham and Cheese Sliders recipe.
 It’s safe to say that I am a bit obsessed with all things sliders now, and have been making new recipes like crazy!
 When I made the other recipes, it occurred to me that a sweet roll would compliment a tuna salad recipe in an amazing way.
 Oh, boy was I right!
 I used Kings Hawaiian Buns because they have that sweet flavor that we were looking for.
 You can even make your own homemade Hawaiian Rolls!
 Another alternative would be to use our homemade Amish potato dinner rolls!

 Tuna Sliders Recipe

-Served alone, with a bag of potato chips, or a with a cup of the best ever homemade tomato soup, these sliders are a sure-fire crowd pleaser.
+Served alone, with a bag of potato chips, or with a cup of the best-ever homemade tomato soup, these sliders are a sure-fire crowd pleaser.
 The entire dish is put together in just minutes and can serve up to 12 people in one setting.
 That is assuming that everyone just has one.
 Depending on how you plan to serve these, you could double the recipe to make sure you have enough.
 I promise they won’t last long!